The Essential Nonprofit Conflict of Interest Policy Template

 Do You Need a Conflict of Interest Policy?

-A well-drafted policy is more than a piece of paperwork.
+To that end, a well-drafted policy is more than a piece of paperwork.
 It’s a safeguard for your mission, your reputation, and your tax-exempt status.
 The IRS specifically looks for nonprofits to have procedures that prevent private benefits from flowing to insiders like officers, directors, or trustees.
 And your donors, volunteers, and community supporters expect to see that your organization operates with integrity and transparency.

 Purpose and Scope